daviddewhurst/daviddewhurst.github.io/personal/index.md

 </p>
 This is the view from my backyard at two different times of year -- October on the top, January in the middle, and January in the snow on the bottom.

-I met my wife, Casey Dewhurst (nee Comeau), in 2011.
+I met my wife, Casey Lyn Dewhurst (nee Comeau), in 2011.
 She is an extraordinarily talented artist, gardener, crafter, and baker.
-Our son, Jacob Alexander Conrad Dewhurst, was born in 2020.
-He is a good boy.
+We have two sons: our first, Jacob Alexander Conrad Dewhurst, was born in 2020;
+our second, Colin Glenn Stephen Dewhurst, was born in 2021.
+They are good boys.

+I used to have hobbies.
+Now I work and parent.